-From paying off your student loans to establishing a good credit history, it’s important to establish good money behaviors early.
-New grads, here are ways to get started with money management.
+It’s important to establish good money behaviors early.
+New grads, here are 8 money management tips to help you get started.

 Access a free copy of your credit report once a year at AnnualCreditReport.com.
 Confirm that: